This content is presented by the Lerner Children’s Pavilion.

-In August 2010, Dr. Widmann performed the six hour surgery with great success.
-Madison was fused to L2 (2nd lumbar vertebrae) with a dual rod construct and multiple pedicle screws.
-“Her scoliosis was typical,” says Dr. Widmann, “but her high level of physical activity and the demands she would place on her fusion were not.
+In August 2010, Dr. Widmann performed the six hour spinal fusion surgery with great success.
+Dr. Widmann explains: "Her scoliosis was typical, but her high level of physical activity and the demands she would place on her fusion were not.
 Her expectation was that she would be able to play contact sports again – and my goal was to get her back to full activities, including athletics, 12 weeks from the date of surgery."

 Madison recovered from surgery at home, taking several walks a day to build up her strength, as prescribed by Dr. Widmann.
 One month following surgery, Madison walked through the doors of Irvington High School for her first day of freshman year.
 "I had barely any pain," she says.
-"Three months after surgery I went back to playing basketball and had no difficulty at all.
-Later that year, I made the varsity lacrosse team and went on to be All-League.
-I got back to playing soccer the following fall,” explains Madison.
+"Three months after surgery I went back to playing basketball and had no difficulty at all."
+Later than year, Madison made the varsity lacrosse team and went on to be All-League.
+She returned to playing soccer the following fall.

 Now years after surgery, Madison continues to be a serious athlete whose dream of playing college sports is well within reach.
 She is also a participant in an ongoing research study led by Dr. Widmann and Dr. Daniel W. Green, Associate Attending Orthopedic Surgeon at HSS.
 This study evaluates the parameters most closely associated with post-operative surgery and an early return to sports.

 "Thanks to Dr. Widmann and the rest of the Hospital for Special Surgery pediatric team," says Mrs. DeRose, "she’s still Madison, only straighter."